-Mr L complained to Options in March 2020.
-The CMC, on Mr L's behalf, said Options had failed to identify the risks involved by accepting business from Caledonian - whose advice Mr L said he had heavily relied on - and as a result Mr L had suffered significant financial losses.
-The CMC said it should have raised Options' alarms that he was transferring a UK registered defined benefit pension scheme into a personal pension scheme on the advice of an "overseas adviser".
-It said Options had failed to carry out appropriate due diligence on Caledonian.
+Mr P complained to Options in February 2020, via a Claims Management Company (the CMC).
+Mr P said Options failed to identify the risks involved by accepting business from Caledonian - whose advice Mr P said he had heavily relied on - and as a result Mr P had suffered significant financial losses.
+He said it should have raised Options' alarms that he was transferring a UK registered defined benefit pension scheme into a personal pension scheme on the advice of an "overseas adviser".
+He said Options had failed to carry out appropriate due diligence on Caledonian.

-Options' response to Mr L's complaint
+Options' response to Mr P's complaint

-Options investigated Mr L's complaint and gave its final response in March 2020, rejecting it.
+Options investigated Mr P's complaint and gave its final response in March 2020, rejecting it.

 In summary, it said:

-- Options UK provides execution only (i.e. non-advised) SIPP administration services and this was explained to Mr L in all the documentation he signed in May 2012. - It was Options' understanding that Caledonian were introducers only Mr L confirmed that he was a direct client who was not receiving any advice. - Options would have been in breach of COBS 11.2.19 if it had not executed Mr L's specific instructions to make the FPI investment - by virtue of this rule Options are not liable to Mr L. - Options UK is not permitted to provide advice nor comment on the suitability of a SIPP or the underlying investment for the member, or comment on the introducer a customer has chosen to use.

-- Mr L did not inform Options that he had been provided with advice from an unregulated company - Options cannot be held responsible for information that was not disclosed to it. - Options UK undertook due diligence on Caledonian and had no reason to believe that it should not accept introductions from this business. - Caledonian are not known to Options UK as advisers and it is not aware that they held themselves out to be advisers. - Mr L read and signed documentation which made clear he was a direct client, that he hadn't received any advice, and that his investment choices were his sole responsibility, and which guided him to seek financial advice, but he chose not to do so.
+- Options UK provides execution only (i.e. non-advised) SIPP administration services and this was explained to Mr P in all the documentation he signed in April 2013. - It was Options' understanding that Caledonian were introducers only Mr P confirmed that he was a direct client who was not receiving any advice. - Options would have been in breach of COBS 11.2.19 if it had not executed Mr P's specific instructions to make the FPI investment by virtue of this rule Options are not liable to Mr P. - Options UK is not permitted to provide advice nor comment on the suitability of a SIPP or the underlying investment for the member, or comment on the introducer a customer has chosen to use. - Mr P did not inform Options that he had been provided with advice from an unregulated company - Options cannot be held responsible for information that was not disclosed to it. - Options UK undertook due diligence on Caledonian and had no reason to believe that it should not accept introductions from this business. - Caledonian are not known to Options UK as advisers and it is not aware that they held themselves out to be advisers. - Mr P read and signed documentation which made clear he was a direct client, that he hadn't received any advice, and that his investment choices were his sole responsibility, and which guided him to seek financial advice, but he chose not to do so.

-Overall, Options said it had complied with its regulatory and contractual obligations to Mr L and was not liable to him for his loss.
+Overall, Options said it had complied with its regulatory and contractual obligations to Mr P and was not liable to him for his loss.